Lecture 2 of 3

 Based On

 This lecture draws heavily on What Is Intelligence? by Blaise Agüera y Arcas, freely available at whatisintelligence.antikythera.org.
+The book is fully referenced and available online.

 Back to series overview